truenas/documentation/content/References/SLOG.md

 Users can exercise an optional step to avoid data loss from device failure or any performance degradation by arranging the **Log VDev** as a mirror.
 The drives must be the same size.
-As stated earlier in the recommended drive size is 16 GB after over-provisioning.
+As stated earlier, the recommended drive size is 16 GB after over-provisioning.
 See the SLOG over-provisioning guide for [TrueNAS CORE]({{< relref "CORE/CORETutorials/Storage/Pools/SLOGOverprovision.md" >}}) or [TrueNAS SCALE]({{< relref "/SCALE/SCALETutorials/Storage/Disks/SLOGOverprovisionSCALE.md" >}}) over-provisioning procedures.

 ## SLOG for Asynchronous Writes